imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/computing-tips.md

 - Use Tails Online for browsing, unsafe surfing and file downloading.
 Remember not to have your secure or sensitive SD card chips inserted while doing this.

 - If you want to transfer data or software to one of your secure SD cards, please follow the instructions in "Safer Data Transfer Between Secure and Insecure SD Cards Offline".

-**Comments**
-Should this page be merged with "Building Your Offline Air-Gapped Computer"?